- 1 Bedrooms

 - Wheelchair Inaccessible

-About this PropertyThe beach and Coligny Plaza are just mins. from this exquisitely furbished first floor, 1 bedroom, and 1 bath, Forest Beach Villa.
+About this PropertyThe beach and Coligny Plaza are just mins. from this elegantly furbished first floor, 1 bedroom, and 1 bath, Forest Beach Villa.

 The galley kitchen is supplied with full size appliances, including a washer and dryer behind bi-fold doors.